Bernarddjoko-repository/A-B-Testing-Financial-Market/README.md

 ### 📌 Key Takeaways

-✅ Strategy B is statistically proven to be better than Strategy A. <txt>
+✅ Strategy B is statistically proven to be better than Strategy A. <br>
-✅ Market conditions do not significantly affect profitability. <txt>
+✅ Market conditions do not significantly affect profitability. <br>
-✅ Clustering analysis shows that Strategy B works best for specific trader groups. <txt>
+✅ Clustering analysis shows that Strategy B works best for specific trader groups. <br>
-✅ Bayesian A/B Testing provides a robust confidence measure of effectiveness. <txt>
+✅ Bayesian A/B Testing provides a robust confidence measure of effectiveness. <br>
-✅ Automating reporting (VBA) improves efficiency in presenting findings. <txt>
+✅ Automating reporting (VBA) improves efficiency in presenting findings. <br>